Okutoyi draws 'familiar foe' at US Open

 What you need to know:

-- The draw for the round of 64 was conducted on Saturday night where the Wimbledon and Repentigny doubles champion Okutoyi was pitted against a familiar foe Wuhl
+- The draw for the round of 64 was conducted on Saturday night where the Wimbledon and Repentigny doubles champion Okutoyi was pitted against a familiar foe Kuhl

 - The two met in October 2021 during the JA Cape Town in South Africa where Okutoyi suffered a 6-2, 6-3 second round loss

-- Okutoyi's win-loss record stands at 83-49, while Wuhl's is 86-35, meaning the Kenyan will start as the underdog
+- Okutoyi's win-loss record stands at 83-49, while Kuhl's is 86-35, meaning the Kenyan will start as the underdog

-The draw for the round of 64 was conducted on Saturday night where the Wimbledon and Repentigny doubles champion Okutoyi was pitted against a familiar foe Wuhl.
+The draw for the round of 64 was conducted on Saturday night where the Wimbledon and Repentigny doubles champion Okutoyi was pitted against a familiar foe Kuhl.

 The two met in October 2021 during the JA Cape Town in South Africa where Okutoyi suffered a 6-2, 6-3 second round loss.